randseay/randseay.github.io/_posts/blog-posts/2013-08-17-smart-guides.markdown

 ---
 layout: post
 title: "Please Use Smart Guides in InDesign, Illustrator"
-type: blog
 date: 2013-08-17 15:19:47
 author: Rand Seay
+categories: blog
+tags: [Design, Illustrator, InDesign]
 permalink: /posts/please-use-smart-guides
-categories: Design Illustrator InDesign
 deck: "You won't drive collaborating designers crazy, and everything will be lined up in a simple, dependable, and clean way."
 ---

 If you have spent any amount of time using InDesign or Illustrator, I guarantee you have wanted to line up the edges of two (or more) elements.
-This is one of the most fundamental uses of the program.
+This is one of the most<!--more--> fundamental uses of the program.
 I want a box.
 I want a rectangle.
 I want them the same height and I want them aligned with each other.
 Maybe it's a photo or text box or *anything* else.
 It would be common t o line up text boxes along margins, or visual elements to share some sort of imaginary line.
 Getting it "close enough" just can't cut it sometimes.
 You have a few options.

 ### Panic